-The Senior Leadership Team are responsible for the day-to-day running of the hospice.
+The Executive Team are responsible for the day-to-day running of the hospice.
 They are highly skilled professionals who are passionate about the work of the hospice.

 Medical Director, Dr Anna Murray